Anyone that uses a computer knows just how frustrating it is when that computer doesn’t function as intended.

 With the additional uptime your company can accomplish more, focus on core business objectives and complex revenue streams.
 An MSP’s goal is to turn your IT department from a cost center to profit center.

 The best thing you can do for your business is to use technology effectively.
-Technology doesn’t rest and neither do businesses looking to leverage technology to create new revenue opportunities, lower costs, improve customer experiences and increase competitiveness.
+Technology doesn’t rest.
+Neither do businesses looking to leverage technology to create new revenue opportunities, lower costs, improve customer experiences and increase competitiveness.

 How Does Consulting Work?

 Consultations can provide several different benefits for your business.
 It can improve the technology your company works with, it can help decision makers audit a business’ past and current technology strategy and help it plan for the future.

-Typically, this conversation happens when they’ve had the technology their company is using for some time, or if they’ve started to see growth and want to scale their technology at a cost that is acceptable.
+Typically, this conversation happens when they’ve had the technology their company is using for some time.
+It is also common if they’ve started to see growth and want to scale their technology at a cost that is acceptable.

-vCIO service features technicians who will assess your current IT, find hardware and services that will fit your needs and budget, and work with your decision makers to put together the most comprehensive IT strategy to help your company grow.
+vCIO service features technicians who will assess your current IT, find hardware and services that will fit your needs and budget.
+Your team will work with your decision-makers to put together the most comprehensive IT strategy to help your company grow.

 Business Process Management

-When trying to find time to save, inside your business’ processes, your decision makers may not have the perspective or experience to roll out a robust hybrid-cloud implementation.
+When trying to find time to save, inside your business’ processes, your decision-makers may not have the perspective or experience to roll out a robust hybrid-cloud implementation.

 By having a partner on your side that will help you find the right tools and the most efficient processes, your business will produce more with less wasteful cost than it would without end-to-end oversight of your business’ technology.

 Managing technology vendors doesn’t have to be a painful experience.
 We get it – virtually every solution involves multiple technologies, with a plethora of tech compounded by the numerous vendors available.

 With a comprehensive IT services agreement, your company will receive vendor management.
 This service will insulate your people from these vendors, providing you one contact for all of your company’s IT procurement and support.

 Your business can have all the high-end hardware in the world, but if you aren’t doing enough to manage your data, you run the risk of security failures, inefficiency, and cost overruns.

 While having complete control over the hardware that’s hosted on-site is nice, the cost of the hardware and maintenance can be prohibitive.

 Backup and Disaster Recovery

-Cloud platforms typically come with built-in redundancy, but if you choose to control your business’ own hardware, you will need a system in place that allows for comprehensive data backup and recovery.
+Cloud platforms typically come with built-in redundancy.
+If you choose to control your business’ own hardware, you will need a system in place that allows for comprehensive data backup and recovery.

-As a part of a managed IT service contract, providers tend to believe that while onsite data backup works better for situations where data needs to be restored faster, cloud-based redundancy protects the data in the case it’s the brick and mortar location that is affected by a disaster.
-A network-attached BDR device that pushes versions of data to the cloud is the optimal way to backup any organization’s data.
+As a part of a managed IT service contract, providers tend to believe that cloud-based redundancy protects the data in the case it’s the brick and mortar location that is affected by a disaster.
+However, onsite data backup works better for situations where data needs to be restored faster.

 From software integration to business intelligence and analysis platforms, structuring data in a way that works best for the software that needs it has become a priority.

-This is the same reason with Managed Service Providers and especially rings true as we discuss the hardware procurement process and critical technology like networking devices, servers, or workstations.
+This is the same reason for Managed Service Providers and it especially rings true as we discuss the hardware procurement process and critical technology like networking devices, servers, or workstations.

 Hardware Procurement Process

 By working with a Managed Service Provider, businesses are able to leverage well-established tech vendor relationships, economies of scale, and work with knowledgeable techs to select the right equipment for the business use case.
-So, is your IT provider delivering the best value possible?

-Next, we will look at three important pieces of technology, and how two different businesses might approach them.
+Next, we will look at three important pieces of technology.
+Here is a thought experiment on how two different businesses might approach them.

 Networking and Servers

 Most of what Fred is reading does not register, as the terminology is a foreign language to him.
 Fred’s IT awareness resembles those of the stone-age.
 However, with the help of some DIY networking videos, Fred manages to put together what he believes is a sufficient business network.